chromoxdor/easyfetch/README.md

 * Date / Datum  --- valuename for displaying the date set in espeasy (big values)
 * Year / Jahr  --- valuename for displaying the year set in espeasy (big values)
 * XX --- append this to the valuename to hide this value (any value)

-  for Buttons, Inputs, Big Values only:
-* noVal --- makes an empty tile (any value)
+* noVal --- makes an empty tile (buttons, inputs, big values)
-* noValAuto --- append this to the valuename to hide it (any value)
+* noValAuto --- append this to the valuename to hide it (buttons, inputs, big values)

 These options needs to be at the and of the valuename: